-In the Foundations, incoming students engage in building basic skills and are introduced to general approaches to understanding the world.
+In the Foundations, incoming students engage in building basic skills (effective communication and problem solving) and are introduced to general approaches to understanding the world (science and technology, aesthetics, global perspectives, civic and ethics, and faith perspectives).
 The foundations requirement consists of 29 credit hours of course work.